API access keys

 You view and generate access keys in the Project management > API Access tab.

-For each access key, the following information is displayed:
+For each access key, the following columns are displayed:

 Create or revoke access keys